jhumelsine/jhumelsine.github.io/_posts/2025-12-31-prototype-use-case.md

 Notice that ___Diamond___ is defined in terms of a ___Rhombus___.
 I haven't thought through completely, but maybe some of the composites could be defined in terms of other composites as well.

 Once we've build a library of shapes, we can expand even further.
-A simple _House_ can be defined as a composite of several _Rectangles_, _Trianges_ and maybe even a _Circle_ and _Trapizoid_ or two.
+A simple _House_ can be defined as a composite of several _Rectangles_, _Triangles_ and maybe even a _Circle_ and _Trapezoid_ or two.

 # Summary
 Prototype is not about copying objects.
 It is about **acquiring new objects without depending on concrete class knowledge**.
 By shifting object creation responsibility from static factories to the objects themselves, Prototype localizes change where it belongs.